Keiysuke/Wish-List/README.md

 - Pagination available on Home page with at least 16 products.

 In future
-- There will be notifications on dates - Available / Expired soon ? -> notification
-- Notification only on some products ?
-Bookmark the wanted products.
 - Notification for sells informations maybe too.
 - Add other users as friend and tchat with them.
 - Create / share lists with friends for future bought (anniversary ?
 Christmas ?).